SumonPaul18/docker/Working With Docker+Containers.md

 ####
     docker --version
 Search for Docker Images:<br>
-[ubuntu] is a image name, here as our needed image.
+[ubuntu] is a image name, here as our needed image
 ####
     docker search ubuntu
 ####